cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/03-normalization/normalization.rst

 A trivial FD is one in which the right-hand side of the FD is a subset of the left-hand side.
 The last FD in our example above is a trivial FD.
 A trivial FD conveys no useful information - it tells us "we know what we know" - but they still have some use to us in our normalization procedures.
 Every trivial FD we can write down for a relation is true, as long as the left-hand side of the FD is a subset of the attributes of the relation.

 A non-trivial FD is one in which some part of the right-hand side of the FD is not in the left-hand side.
 The intersection of the left-hand side and the right-hand side is not empty, but the right-hand side is not a subset of the left-hand side.
-The third FD above is a non-trival FD.
+The fourth FD above is a non-trival FD.
 These FDs convey some new information.
+Identifying non-trivial FDs in our relations is a crucial step in normalization.

 As you might guess by now, a completely non-trivial FD is one for which there is no overlap between the left-hand side and the right-hand side - the intersection of the two sets is the empty set.
-The first two FDs above are completely non-trivial.
-Identifying completely non-trivial FDs in our relations is a crucial step in normalization.
+The first three FDs above are completely non-trivial.

 Inference rules
 ---------------